austinmclain/austinmclain/README.md

 I'm a full-time student pursuing a Bachelor of Science in computer science!

 - 🌱 I’m currently learning Rust and Go.
-- ⚡ Fun fact: Typing "import antigravity" in the Python interpreter triggers an Easter egg...
+- ⚡ Fun fact: Typing "import antigravity" in the Python interpreter triggers an Easter egg.